 Sometimes a conflict may involve more than two parts.
 In such a case you may either expand this technique to include all three or do the integrations two at a time.

-Parts Integration Steps
+NLP Parts Integration Steps

-1. Identify the conflict and the parts involved: Make sure you clearly identify the parts clearly, and understand the nature of the conflict.
+1. Identify the conflict and the parts involved: Make sure you identify the parts clearly, and understand the nature of the conflict.

-2. Have the Part, which represents the unwanted state or behavior come out on the hand first: “I wonder if I can talk to this part.
+2. Have the Part, which represents the unwanted state or behaviour come out on the hand first: “I wonder if I can talk to this part.
 Which hand would it like to come out and stand on?”
 (Show client how to hold hand.)

 3. Make sure that the Client has a V-A-K image of the part as it comes out on the hand: “Who does this part look like; does it look/sound/feel like someone you know?”